Guidance

 Informing us where the seed is planted and if this changes

-Renting land on an adjacent farm will need to be licensed and specifically documented on the licence.
-So, if you are cultivating across 2 or more farm locations, the full address must be supplied at the point of application to ensure the land is covered within any licence issued.
+Renting land on an adjacent farm will need to be separately licensed and specifically documented on the licence, so, if you are cultivating across 2 or more farm locations, you must obtain a separate licence.

 You should inform your local police of your growing locations.